-Table 8-17 Route Segment 222 and 223 vs Its Equivalent Impact Summary
+Table 8-17 Route Segment 222 and 223 vs Its Equivalent Impact Summary 1 able 0-17 Route Segment 222 and 225 vs its Equivalent impact Summary

 Resource Summary Paralleling Existing Infrastructure Route Segment 222 and 223 parallel more existing infrastructure ROW (6.0 miles or 75% and 8.0 miles, or 100%, respectively) compared to their equivalent (5.0 miles or 63%).
-Land-based economies, agricultural Route Segment 223 would minimize impacts to the Lux Strip Airport because it would traverse parallel to the airstrip versus perpendicular and would traverse parallel to an already existing transmission line as shown in Figure 8-5.
+Land-based economies, agricultural Route Segment 223 would minimize impacts to the Lux Strip Airport because it would traverse parallel to the airstrip versus perpendicular and would traverse parallel to an already existing transmission line as shown in Figure 8-7.
 Human Settlement Route Segment 222 has one residence within 250 to 500 feet; Route Segment 223 has three and their equivalent has two.
 Route Segment 223 has the most residences within 500 and 1,600 feet (13), the equivalent has the least (5).
 Natural Environment - Designated Lands Neither Route Segment 222 nor its equivalent contain any conservation easements with the route width.
 Route Segment 223 includes 1 acre of CREP conservation easement.
 Natural Environment - Surface Waters and Wetlands Route Segment 222 crosses five watercourses; it also includes 2 acres of NWI wetlands.
 Route Segment 223 crosses five watercourses and has <1 acres of NWI wetlands.
 Route Segment 222, 223's equivalent crosses five watercourses; it also includes 2 acres of NWI wetlands.
 Natural Environment - Vegetation According to the NLCD, the ROW of Route Segment 223 would intersect less than 1 acre of forested landcover, while Route Segment 222 and the equivalent do not intersect any forested landcover.